-Has returned and is on the 1st and 3rd Thursday of the month.
 Come along and have a fun time bowling, chatting, or just having a cuppa.
-All members, family and friends welcome.
-Bowls supplied and if you have never bowled before we have a coach available to show you how to bowl a good curved ball.
+All members, family and friends are welcome.
+Bowls supplied and if you have never bowled before we have a coach available to show you how to bowl a good, curved ball.
 Covid procedures are in place.

 Where: Lavington Panthers Bowling Club, Centaur Road, Lavington

 OTHER INFORMATION ABOUT THE MURRAY RIVER BRANCH AND ACTIVITIES

 Murray River Branch covers an area from the Hume Highway Albury up to Holbrook, half way to Wagga, including locations about 45 minutes north of the NSW/Victorian border all of the way across past Deniliquin stopping short of Mildura.
 We also cover the whole of Victoria, have had Tasmanian members, and have former members of the NSW Police Force who reside all over that state as our members.
 Therefore we have very broad membership coverage with currently 95 paid members & another 60 who we contact via email.
 We are inclusive not exclusive, however membership has increased by 75% with this mantra in the last 3 years.
 We have an Executive Committee that meets bi-monthly and manages all issues relating to the branch including the social activities, welfare, membership, etc., with input sought from branch members prior to the meetings and if they wish they can attend.
 We have 3 welfare officers that support our members in the broad ranging area of our branch.